Download our FAQs

 If I have been selected for Talent Tour 2019, will I be invited for all projects in 2019?

-Successful applicants may be invited to all or some of the Baltic Sea Philharmonic tours following the ‘Nordic Pulse’ tour in March 2019, depending on repertoire requirements.
+Successful applicants may be invited to all or some of the Baltic Sea Philharmonic tours following the ‘Midnight Sun’ tour in June 2019, depending on repertoire requirements.

 When are the Baltic Sea Philharmonic periods in 2019 and 2020?

-For 2019 three concert tours are currently planned.
-However, the first tour that successful candidates may be able to join is the ‘Midnight Sun’ tour with violinist Mari Samuelsen through Germany and Austria in June/July 2019.
-Another opportunity to join the Baltic Sea Philharmonic will be the ‘Divine Geometry’ tour with pianist Simone Dinnerstein of Italy and Germany in September 2019.
+Three concert tours are currently planned for 2019.
+There will be an opportunity to join the Baltic Sea Philharmonic during the ‘Divine Geometry’ tour with pianist Simone Dinnerstein in Italy and Germany in September 2019.
 The periods for 2020 will be announced in November/December 2019.

 What is the programme of the ‘Divine Geometry’ tour?
 And what are the tour dates?